-Her eyes popped open at his last plea and she looked around in confusion.
-"What..."
+Her eyes popped open at his plea and she looked around in confusion.
+"What...?"

 "You were having a nightmare," he explained.

 Her eyes were tearing up again and her whole body was trembling as the images from the dream came back to her.
 The sniper had gotten to her this time.
-He had broken into her apartment and accused her of turning into her father, of being too weak to handle her life.
-He had told her to give up, that her mother was never going to have the justice she deserved and that Kate was going to die a failure.
-And then he had shot her, right there in her living room.
+He'd broken into her apartment and accused her of turning into her father, of being too weak to handle her life.
+He'd told her to give up, that her mother would never have justice and that Kate would die a failure.
+And then he'd shot her, right there in her living room.

 She gasped and sat up.
 "The sniper."

-Castle grabbed her hand and stopped her from climbing out of bed.
+Castle snagged her hand, stopped her from climbing out of bed.
 "He's not here, Kate.
 It was just a dream."